Methods of payment

 Online bank accounts

 Digital banking platforms are increasingly popular in the Netherlands, as they allow customers to open an account without visiting a physical branch.
-Bunq and Rewire (both IN Amsterdam partners) offer this service.
+Bunq (an IN Amsterdam partner) and Rewire offer this service.

 Costs of a bank account